 Unitil - The proposed revision is not defined, overly broad, and vague.
 As such, the proposed standard lends itself to application on an ad hoc and subjective basis.
 Therefore, it should not be adopted.

-Comment: – HEET - If this section is added to the statute, then use a different term than “carbon based.”
-The phrase, “carbon based” is not clear, nor is it defined in the statute.
-Secondly, ideally a legal definition should not include actions.
-Thus, these sections of (i), (ii) and (iii) should instead be merged into section (c).
-Additionally, the term “Consideration” in section (i) is not the strongest term.
-A gas company can consider something and then say no, without stating why.
-This requirement for consideration should be strengthened by requiring the gas company to produce written findings about that consideration based on the Department mandates.
-Finally some of the other text in this section could be improved in clarity and concision.

 Analysis must include consideration of emissions reductions, reliability, safety, resilience, customers costs, public health and other benefits, and risks

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: Proposed for consistency with the statutory objectives of this Working Group, as well as of Chapter 21N.